SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 data-on-input="{{ datastar.get('_datastar/search-results-v1.twig') }}"

-Our input event will trigger a GET AJAX request on your server and load the search results in the Twig file.
+Our input event will trigger a GET AJAX request on the server and load the search results in the Twig file.
 Before we leave this Twig template, let’s talk about updating the input event with debouncing.
 Debouncing will prevent every keystroke from issuing an AJAX request.
 Now you can type cat” without searching for each individual letter if you type the word quickly enough.
 Datastar makes adding debouncing very easy by adding the word debounce” to our code.
 We’ll use a debounced input event listener from now on.

 data-on-input__debounce.200ms="{{ datastar.get('_datastar/search-results-v1.twig') }}"